KarthikaNr/karthikaNr.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Probability and Statistic Teaching Assistant"
+title: "Teaching experience 1"
 collection: teaching
 type: "Undergraduate course"
-venue: "BITS Pilani, Mathematics Department"
+venue: "BITS Pilani, Computer Science Department"
-date: Spring 2014
+date: 2014-01-01
-location: "Goa, Inda"
+location: "India"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.